aws-samples/eb-java-scorekeep/README.md

 - A Java backend that uses Spring to provide a public API

 ## Backend
 The API runs at paths under /api that provide access to user, session, game, state, and move resources stored as JSON documents in DynamoDB.
 The API is RESTful, so you can create resources by sending HTTP POST requests to the resource path, for example /api/session.
-See the [test script](https://github.com/awslabs/eb-java-scorekeep/blob/master/bin/test-api.sh) for example requests with cURL.
+See the [test script](https://github.com/aws-samples/eb-java-scorekeep/blob/master/bin/test-api.sh) for example requests with cURL.

-The application includes a [configuration file](https://github.com/awslabs/eb-java-scorekeep/blob/master/.ebextensions/dynamodb-tables.config) that creates a DynamoDB table for each resource type.

-The [Buildfile](https://github.com/awslabs/eb-java-scorekeep/blob/master/Buildfile) tells Elastic Beanstalk to run `gradle build` during deployment to create an executable JAR file.
-The [Procfile](https://github.com/awslabs/eb-java-scorekeep/blob/master/Procfile) tells Elastic Beanstalk to run that JAR on port 5000.
+The [Buildfile](https://github.com/aws-samples/eb-java-scorekeep/blob/master/Buildfile) tells Elastic Beanstalk to run `./gradlew build` during deployment to create an executable JAR file.
+The [Procfile](https://github.com/aws-samples/eb-java-scorekeep/blob/master/Procfile) tells Elastic Beanstalk to run that JAR on port 5000.

 ## Front end
 The front end is an Angular 1.5 web app that uses `$resource` objects to perform CRUD operations on resources defined by the API.
-Users first encounter the [main view](https://github.com/awslabs/eb-java-scorekeep/blob/master/public/main.html) and [controller](https://github.com/awslabs/eb-java-scorekeep/blob/master/public/app/mainController.js) and progress through session and game views at routes that include the IDs of resources that the user creates.
+Users first encounter the [main view](https://github.com/aws-samples/eb-java-scorekeep/blob/master/public/main.html) and [controller](https://github.com/aws-samples/eb-java-scorekeep/blob/master/public/app/mainController.js) and progress through session and game views at routes that include the IDs of resources that the user creates.

 The front end is served statically by the nginx proxy at the root path.
-The [nginx.conf](https://github.com/awslabs/eb-java-scorekeep/blob/master/.ebextensions/nginx/nginx.conf) file in the source code overwrites the default configuration provided by the Elastic Beanstalk Java platform to serve the front end statically, and forward requests to paths starting with /api to the API running on port 5000.
+The [nginx.conf](https://github.com/aws-samples/eb-java-scorekeep/blob/master/.ebextensions/nginx/nginx.conf) file in the source code overwrites the default configuration provided by the Elastic Beanstalk Java platform to serve the front end statically, and forward requests to paths starting with /api to the API running on port 5000.

 # Running the project locally
 You can run both the API and front end locally with Gradle and the Spring Boot CLI.
 To get started, clone this repository or extract the contents of the source bundle that you downloaded earlier.

 ## Run the Scorekeep API with Gradle
 The API requires DynamoDB tables to exist in AWS to run locally.
-These tables are created by [this configuration file](https://github.com/awslabs/eb-java-scorekeep/blob/master/.ebextensions/dynamodb-tables.config) when you launch the application in Elastic Beanstalk.
-If you terminate the environment, the tables are deleted.
-To create the tables without a running environment, use the configuration file as a template to [create an AWS CloudFormation stack](console.aws.amazon.com/cloudformation/home).
+These tables are created by [the application template](https://github.com/aws-samples/eb-java-scorekeep/blob/master/template.yml) when you deploy it.
+When you delete the application stack, the tables are deleted as well.

-The application reads an environment variable named AWS_REGION to determine which region to connect to for calls to DynamoDB.
-In Elastic Beanstalk, this variable is set in a [configuration file](https://github.com/awslabs/eb-java-scorekeep/blob/master/.ebextensions/env.config) that reads the current region from CloudFormation and creates an Elastic Beanstalk environment property.
+The application reads environment variables to get the region and table names for calls to DynamoDB.
+The application template sets these on the Elastic Beanstalk environment.
+When you run the application locally, the `4-run-local.sh` script reads the resource names from the CloudFormation stack and gets the region from the AWS CLI:

-Set the environment variable and then use [Gradle](https://gradle.org/) to build the API and run it locally on port 5000.

-    ~/eb-java-scorekeep$ export AWS_REGION=us-west-2
+    #!/bin/bash
+    set -eo pipefail
+    export AWS_REGION=$(aws configure get region)
+    export NOTIFICATION_TOPIC=$(aws cloudformation describe-stack-resource --stack-name scorekeep --logical-resource-id notificationTopic --query 'StackResourceDetail.PhysicalResourceId' --output text) export GAME_TABLE=$(aws cloudformation describe-stack-resource --stack-name scorekeep --logical-resource-id gameTable --query 'StackResourceDetail.PhysicalResourceId' --output text)
+    ...
-    ~/eb-java-scorekeep$ gradle bootrun
+    ./gradlew bootrun

 The application needs AWS credentials to communicate with DynamoDB.
 In Elastic Beanstalk, Scorekeep gets credentials from the instance profile, which is the IAM role that is attached to the EC2 instance that runs the code.
 When you run the application locally, the AWS SDK for Java can retrieve credentials from files in `~/.aws/` or environment variables.